-You should make sure Skyla is in place with a simple monthly self-check.
-Your OB/GYN can show you how
+You should make sure Skyla is in place with a monthly thread check.
+Your healthcare provider can show you how

 How effective is Skyla?

-If you have a pelvic infection, get infections easily, or have certain cancers, don’t use Skyla.
-Less than 1% of users get a serious pelvic infection called PID.
+If you have a pelvic infection, get infections easily, or have certain cancers, don't use Skyla.
+Less than 1% of users get a serious pelvic infection called pelvic inflammatory disease (PID).

-If you have persistent pelvic or stomach pain or if Skyla comes out, tell your doctor.
+If you have persistent pelvic or stomach pain or if Skyla comes out, tell your healthcare provider (HCP).
 If Skyla comes out, use back-up birth control.
 Skyla may attach to or go through the uterus and cause other problems.

 Bleeding and spotting may increase in the first 3 to 6 months and remain irregular.
 Periods over time usually become shorter, lighter, or may stop.